OpenMS/pyopenms-docs/docs/source/first_steps.rst

-Import pyopenms
+Import pyOpenMS
 ===============

-After installation, you should be able to import pyopenms as a package
+After installation, you should be able to import pyOpenMS as a package

 .. code-block:: python

     import pyopenms

-which should now give you access to all of pyopenms.
-You should now be able to interact with the OpenMS library and, for example, read and write mzML files:
+which should now give you access to all of pyOpenMS.
+You should now be able to interact with the OpenMS library and, for example, read and write :term:`mzML` files:

 .. code-block:: python